 Day 4 of your road trip is a drive along the Ring Road, Route 1, towards Iceland's South Coast.
 The day’s route will lead you through quaint villages and gorgeous Icelandic waterfalls such as Seljalandsfoss and Skogafoss.

-As you continue south, we suggest making time to check out the jet black sands of Reynisfjara Beach and the neighboring Reynisdrangar Basalt Columns.
+As you continue south, check out the jet-black sands of Reynisfjara Beach and the neighboring Reynisdrangar Basalt Columns.
 Take time to enjoy Reynisdrangar’s unique marks of coastal erosion.

-Continue driving along the Ring Road until you reach the Vik area, where plenty of amenities await.
+Continue driving along the Ring Road until you reach the Vik area, where plenty of amenities await you to recharge.

 Today you will get to experience the best glacier landscapes in the world.
-Before you drive into Iceland’s icy wonderland, you can plan a short hike to the Sólheimasandur area, where a lonely plane wreckage sits next to the ocean.
+Before you drive into Iceland’s icy wonderland, you can plan a short hike to the Sólheimasandur area, where a lonely plane wreckage sits beside the ocean.

 As you continue on the Ring Road, you’ll eventually reach the edges of the largest ice cap in Europe, Vatnajökull Glacier.
 There are few places in the world where you can find a better view from your car seat than here.

-The last full day of your 7 day road trip will be spent heading back towards Reykjavik.
+The last full day of your 7 day road trip will be heading back toward Reykjavik.
 One must-see en route is Fjaðrárgljúfur, a beautiful canyon with a river running through it.

 Other spots worth checking out on your way back towards Reykjavik include the small town of Kirkjubæjarklaustur and Eldhraun lava field.
-You can also plan stops to the places where you didn’t have time to stop beforehand.
+You can also plan stops at places where you didn’t have time to stop beforehand.

 Your final day can be spent however you want.
 Reykjavik has so much to do that it’s easy to pass your time there before you go on your next adventure.

-If you’re heading to the airport on your final day, we suggest making a stop at nearby highlights such as the Blue Lagoon and Reykjanesviti Lighthouse.
+If you’re heading to the airport on your final day, we suggest stopping at nearby highlights such as the Blue Lagoon and Reykjanesviti Lighthouse.

 A 10 day road trip around the Ring Road takes you to the best attractions in the country and is simple to navigate.
 From north to south, you can take time to see all corners of the country if you follow the Ring Road from start to finish.